 Ultimately for him, the whole idea of gun-ownership/safety and use varies from person to person, which is why he believes “certain restrictions are necessary.”

 When asked when he first became aware of his affinity towards guns, he said: “I have no idea, really.
 [It’s] just something I’ve developed an interest in over time.
 I realize the importance of firearms for the safety of the public.
 That, and it gives [me] a sense of security.
 I know I’ll be able to protect myself no matter what the situation.”

 Among the viewpoints expressed above, the underlying concern expressed in allowing guns on a flight is safety.
 Interestingly, this is true for all the respondents whether they are for or against guns being allowed on board a flight.
 With the exception of Mr. Sumitani, the issue of safety was directly correlated with violence in all the others’ viewpoint.
 He was concerned about the care of a valuable property and there was no hint of violence being a factor in his answer.
 This leads me to question why not many more of us feel the way Mr. Sumitani does.
 Have we so devalued ourselves to the point that we are in fact moving backwards in the evolutionary chain?
 Why do most of us associate guns with violence?
 Mrs. Horton would feel safer bringing a gun on a flight, while Mr. Colón wants to prevent passengers from bringing them.
 Mr. Roberts is not fully convinced that everyone has the capability of bearing that type of responsibility, but would definitely bring his gun on a flight.
 Let the discourse begin!
 Which side are you on?
 Email your response to [email protected]

-In an upcoming edition, a former Marine sergeant-turned-Mixed Martial Arts fighter will share his perspective on this issue.
+In tomorrow’s edition, a former Marine sergeant-turned-Mixed Martial Arts fighter will share his perspective on this issue.
 His answer may surprise you, so watch your inbox.